 Computer access is available in the library and in other computer labs throughout the college.
 Owning a laptop is not a requirement of the PTA Program, however due to the online nature of many courses it is highly recommended.
+Students are required to take online exams on a computer with a camera for the use of Proctorio.
 Please refer to the Mendocino College Board Policies and Administrative Procedures for appropriate computer use guidelines.